Intrivus/Aseductor/README.md

 # Notes
 - Don't worry if you can't find the "Aseprite" folder in "Compressed" after compiling :D
-- If the compilation failed, rewatch my video and follow it step by step or DM me through Discord Pando#3474
+- If the compilation failed, rewatch my video and follow it step by step or DM me through Discord "perndoe"
 - Links for commands that I don't know:
   + https://stackoverflow.com/questions/4619088/windows-batch-file-file-download-from-a-url
   + https://stackoverflow.com/questions/21704041/creating-batch-script-to-unzip-a-file-without-additional-zip-tools